-The Sellers are entitled to receive Earnout Shares after the closing of the Business Combination if the daily volume-weighted average price of the LSAC Shares equals or exceeds the following prices for any 20 trading days within any 30 trading-day period (the "Trading Period") following the closing: (1) during any Trading Period prior to the forty-two (42) month anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$20.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share (as defined in this proxy statement); (2) during any Trading Period prior to the six (6) year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$35.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share; and (3) during any Trading Period prior to the eight (8) year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share.
-A total of 90.6% of (rounded to the nearest whole share) of the Earnout Shares then earned and issuable shall be issued to the Sellers on a pro-rata basis based on the percentage of the Vincera Pharma Shares owned by them immediately prior to the closing of the Business Combination, and the remaining Earnout Shares that would otherwise have been issuable shall not be issuable to the Sellers but in lieu thereof the number of authorized shares available for issuance under the Vincera Pharma, Inc. 2020 Stock Incentive Plan shall be automatically increased by an equivalent number of LSAC Shares.
+The Sellers are entitled to receive Earnout Shares after the closing of the Business Combination if the daily volume-weighted average price of the LSAC Shares equals or exceeds the following prices for any 20 trading days within any 30 trading-day period (the "Trading Period") following the closing: (1) during any Trading Period prior to the forty-two (42) month anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$20.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share (as defined in this proxy statement); (2) during any Trading Period prior to the six (6) year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$35.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share; and (3) during any Trading Period prior to the eight (8) year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share; and (3) during any Trading Period prior to the eight (8) year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of LSAC Shares as equals the quotient of \$20,000,000 divided by the Closing Price Per Share.
+A total of 90.6% of (rounded to the nearest whole share) of the Earnout Shares then earned and issuable shall be issued to the Sellers on a pro-rata basis based on the percentage of the Vincera Pharma Shares owned by them immediately prior to the closing of the Business Combination, and the remaining Earnout Shares that would otherwise have been issuable shall not be issuable to the Sellers but in lieu thereof the number of authorized shares available for issuance under the Vincera Pharma, Inc. 2020 Stock Incentive Plan shall be automatically increased by an equivalent numb

-As of December 3, 2020, there was approximately \$65.7 million in LSAC's trust account (the "Trust Account").
-On November 20, 2020, the record date for the special meeting of stockholders, the last sale price of the LSAC Shares on The Nasdaq Capital Market was \$16.40.
+As of October 2, 2020, there was approximately \$65.7 million in LSAC's trust account (the "Trust Account").
+On [•], 2020, the record date for the special meeting of stockholders, the last sale price of the LSAC Shares on The Nasdaq Capital Market was \$[•].